flare-foundation/attestation-client/docs/attestation-client/attestation-configs.md

 ## Verifier routes configurations

 Verifier routes configurations are configurations used in class [VerifierRouter](../../src/verification/routing/VerifierRouter.ts).
 They define credentials for verifier servers (urls, API keys) based on data source and attestation type.
 The configurations are deserialized from JSON configuration files into class [VerifierRouteConfig](../../src/verification/routing/configs/VerifierRouteConfig.ts).
 JSON configuration file names have the form `verifier-routes-<startRoundId>-config.json` (see [example](../../configs/.install/templates/verifier-client/verifier-routes-150-config.json)), where `startRoundId` is an integer number matching the `startRoundId` key in the file and indicates from which attestation round the configuration is valid.
 These configuration files are usually contained on relative path `templates/verifier-client`, relative to the path set in `SECURE_CONFIG_PATH` environment variable.
-A verifer route configuration for a given `startRoundId` is valid from that round id on (including) up to the round with round id one less of the next verifier routes configuration with `startRoundId` strictly larger.
+A verifier route configuration for a given `startRoundId` is valid from that round id on (including) up to the round with round id one less of the next verifier routes configuration with `startRoundId` strictly larger.
 Global configurations are loaded at the start of attestation client using class [GlobalConfigManager](../../src/attester/GlobalConfigManager.ts).
 Verifier routes configurations are loaded on start of the attestation client and periodically (currently fixed to 80s).

 [Back to home](../README.md)